MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsExternalAccessPolicy.md

 ### -EnableFederationAccess
 Indicates whether the user is allowed to communicate with people who have SIP accounts with a federated organization.
+Read [Manage external access in Microsoft Teams](/microsoftteams/manage-external-access) to get more information about the effect of this parameter in Microsoft Teams.
 The default value is False.

 ```yaml